 To quote George Bernard Shaw: “We don’t stop playing because we grow old; we grow old because we stop playing”

-Broadbeach - the start of Covid isolation for me - when the pool and schools closed The Corona Virus could be my fault.
+The Corona Virus could be my fault.
 I prayed for something to happen to enable me to have a long holiday at home with my teenage sons - where we did not have to get up at 4am every day for Swim training, where I didn’t have to go to work every day, and rush around in the same hectic single mum routine I've been juggling for years.
 Then the Virus came along.
 Swimming Pools … [Read more...]

 RULES for the SWIM MUM Nobody expects to be a swim mum.
 We hear that swimming opens up a child’s lungs and all this water-safety-for-children lures us in.
 Next thing, it’s squad training three times a week, and before you know it, we are up way before 4am every morning for the swim run, waiting two hours, then rushing home – only to repeat in the late afternoon.
 We … [Read more...]